ampcpmgp/amdev/modules/am-autoevent/readme.md

 # am-autoevent
-The event operation of a web page, it can be easily automated.(maybe)
+The event operation of a web page, it can be little easily automated.

 https://github.com/ampcpmgp/amdev/tree/master/modules/am-autoevent